 - Earned an MBA at The Wharton School and has presented at Wharton, Yale University, New York University, Fairfield University and Babson College.

-He is a passionate skier, and on winter weekends and holidays he coaches young skiers at Stratton Mountain in Vermont.
+He is a passionate skier who has coached young skiers at Stratton Mountain in Vermont.
+He now skis in Park City, Utah.